-We'll cover you if essential prescription medication for your covered conditions is lost, stolen, or damaged because of an unexpected event during your journey.
+We'll cover you if essential prescription medication for your covered conditions is lost, stolen, damaged or delayed because of an unexpected event during your journey.

-We'll pay up to \$500 for each paying person for each journey.
+We'll pay up to \$500 for each person for each journey.

 We only cover your claims for essential medication if you meet the conditions below.